 Mathematics has also evolved in terms of mathematical tools.
 In ancient times people used various means to solve mathematical problems.
 Such devices included abacus, rulers, and compasses, to mention a few.
 However, there is change over the years due to advancements in technology.
 New tools such as calculators, computers, programming language, statistical analysis systems, and many more developments exist to assist in solving mathematical problems and in doing more research.

 In conclusion, two problems need addressing.
 First, people don’t know what math is, and they are scared of it.
 Secondly, believing it to be too hard.
-The solution is to increase awareness and to make math fun.
+The solution is to request for the best homework doer online.